spiral/docs/http/golang.md

 }
 ```

-Create and register bootloader to activate the middleware:
+Create and register Bootloader to activate the middleware:

 ```php
 namespace App\Bootloader;